 Battlement Crag is visible from the approach road hillside west of Thunder Ridge.
 Walk down the hillside, cross the creek, and follow the cairned trail up the slope that would lead to the Alligator Lounge and crosses between the White Gunks Wall and the Battlement Crag.

-Line of Fire provides airy, varied climbing with good rests mixed in and would be a good flash.
-A blocky, reachy start leads to the ledges below the concave chimney.
-Make the memorable entrance moves to the chimney and trend right under the huge roof.
-From the blocky perch at the right side of the roof, step up onto the alligator skin face and follow the dihedral to the anchors. ...[more]Browse More Classics in CO
+Line of Fire provides airy, varied climbing that mixes crack climbing and positiony face climbing moves together with good rests.
+A blocky, reachy start leads to the ledges below the concave, bombay chimney.
+Make the memorable entrance moves to the chimney and delicately traverse right under the huge roof.
+From the blocky perch at the right side of the roof, step up onto the alligator skin face and follow the dihedral to the anchors....[more]Browse More Classics in CO